 - B.A., University of Washington

-- Municipal Research and Services Center (MRSC) – serves as a Director on the Board of Directors
+- Municipal Research and Services Center (MRSC) – serves as a Director and Officer on the Board of Directors

 Recognized in The Best Lawyers in America 2022 Edition.